Itzamary/PWA-Budget-Tracker/README.md

 # PWA-Budget-Tracker

 ## Purpose
-In this modules challenge we are assigned to convert a budget tracker with existing code into a PWA that allows offline access and functionality and so that users can add or remove expenses from their budget without internet connection.
+In this modules challenge we are to convert a budget tracker with existing code into a PWA that allows offline access and functionality so that users can add or remove expenses from their budget without internet connection.
 This will by accomplished by using service workers, cache and indexDB from the browser.

 ## Built With
 * HTML